IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 1

-Recruiter Salary + Burden
+Recruiter Compensation + Burden

-A mid-level in-house IT recruiter in Las Vegas earns $60,000-$75,000 base.
-Add 25-30% for benefits, payroll taxes, and employer costs.
-You're at $75,000-$97,500 before a single hire.
+A mid-level in-house IT recruiter in Las Vegas commands competitive compensation.
+Add benefits, payroll taxes, and employer costs, and you're looking at a significant annual investment before a single hire is made.

 2